VictorAlx23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. find .  -type f -name "*.js" -delete: Delete all .js files in the current working directory
 9. find . -type d ! -path . | wc -l: Counts all parent directories, subdirectories and hidden directories
 10. sort | uniq -u : Create a script that takes a list of words as input and prints only words that appear exactly once
+11. egrep "root" /etc/passwd : - Display lines containing the pattern “root” from the file /etc/passwd